machurch/FoodCoopDataAnalysis/README.md

   height="400"
   frameborder="0"
 ></iframe>
 Week 6, the middle of the quarter has the lowest median at 21.5 meals sold and week 9 has the highest median with 38 meals sold.
 The amount of meals sold also has to do with the dish because some recipes make more servings than others.
-This is something we will revisit later.